firozkhan18/Java-Evaluations/java-basic-exercises.md

 25
 100

-Click me to see the solution

-163. Write a Java program that will accept an integer and convert it into a binary representation.
+### 163. Write a Java program that will accept an integer and convert it into a binary representation.
 Now count the number of bits equal to zero in this representation.

 Expected Output:
 Input first number: 25
 Binary representation of 25 is: 11001
 Number of zero bits: 2

-Click me to see the solution

-164. Write a Java program to divide the two given integers using the subtraction operator.
+### 164. Write a Java program to divide the two given integers using the subtraction operator.

 Expected Output:
 Input the dividend: 625
 Input the divider: 25
 Result: 25.0

-Click me to see the solution

-165. Write a Java program to move every positive number to the right and every negative number to the left of a given array of integers.
+### 165. Write a Java program to move every positive number to the right and every negative number to the left of a given array of integers.

 Expected Output:
 Original array: [-2, 3, 4, -1, -3, 1, 2, -4, 0]
 Result: [-4, -3, -2, -1, 0, 1, 2, 3, 4]

-Click me to see the solution

-166. Write a Java program to transform a given integer into String format.
+### 166. Write a Java program to transform a given integer into String format.

 Expected Output:
 Input an integer: 35
 String format of the said integer: 35

-Click me to see the solution

-167. Write a Java program to move every zero to the right side of a given array of integers.
+### 167. Write a Java program to move every zero to the right side of a given array of integers.

 Original array: [0, 3, 4, 0, 1, 2, 5, 0]
 Result: [3, 4, 1, 2, 5, 0, 0, 0]

-Click me to see the solution

-168. Write a Java program to multiply two given integers without using the multiply operator (*).
+### 168. Write a Java program to multiply two given integers without using the multiply operator (*).

 Input the first number: 25
 Input the second number: 5
 Result: 125

-Click me to see the solution

-169. Write a Java program to reverse a sentence (assume a single space between two words) without reverse every word.
+### 169. Write a Java program to reverse a sentence (assume a single space between two words) without reverse every word.

 Input a string: The quick brown fox jumps over the lazy dog
 Result: dog lazy the over jumps fox brown quick The

-Click me to see the solution

-170. Write a Java program to find the length of the longest consecutive sequence in a given array of integers.
+### 170. Write a Java program to find the length of the longest consecutive sequence in a given array of integers.

 Original array: [1, 1, 2, 3, 3, 4, 5, 2, 4, 5, 6, 7, 8, 9, 6, -1, -2]
 7

-Click me to see the solution

-171. Write a Java program to accept two strings and test if the second string contains the first one.
+### 171. Write a Java program to accept two strings and test if the second string contains the first one.

 Input first string: Once in a blue moon
 Input second string: See eye to eye
 If the second string contains the first one? false

-Click me to see the solution

-172. Write a Java program to get the number of elements in a given array of integers that are smaller than the integer in another given array of integers.
+### 172. Write a Java program to get the number of elements in a given array of integers that are smaller than the integer in another given array of integers.

 Expected Output:
 0
 3
 7

-Click me to see the solution

 173. Write a Java program to find the median of the numbers inside the window (size k) at each step in a given array of integers with duplicate numbers.
 Move the window to the array start.